leeros00/CoralSnake/README.md

 # CoralSnake
-CoralSnake seeks to automate the segmentation of 1D segmented data plots.
+CoralSnake seeks to automate the segmentation of 1D sequential data plots.